mufeedvh/l33tmario/README.md

 ![L33T Mario](https://raw.githubusercontent.com/mufeedvh/l33tmario/master/static/welcome-screen.png)

+# ❗⚠️ NOTE ⚠️❗

+**This project is only made for the purpose of the video and isn't meant to be used on production.**

+I put this on GitHub just so you can poke around with the application and try it out yourself. :)

 ## What's L33T Mario?

 L33T Mario is a web game/application where you as Mario have to rescue the princess just like the classic but you play it by hacking.
 It's a vulnerable web game where you exploit several vulnerabilites to proceed through levels and eventually rescue the princess, each level getting harder and harder.